-Guides · Updated June 2026
+Guides · Updated 2026-07-11

 Non-Weight-Bearing on Crutches: How to Get Around Safely

 “Non-weight-bearing” (NWB) means your surgeon wants zero weight on the injured foot or leg, not even resting it down for balance.
 It’s common after foot, ankle, and some knee surgeries, and it’s the hardest weight-bearing status to live with because your arms do all the work.
 Here’s how to manage it.
+For background on all the weight-bearing categories, see weight-bearing status explained.

 The non-weight-bearing gait (swing-through)